Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-before-you-start.md

 - Ability to upgrade SSN promptly after network upgrades
 - Ability to provide value-added services such as wallet UI or explorers
 - Zilliqa community-oriented SSN operators

-We will have a gradual rollout of SSN operators for this phase.
-So, don't worry if you are not part of the SSN operators on day 1!

 ## What's Next?